Data Security

 Firewalls

-Application Layer Firewalls are deployed with all assets/infrastructure for protection.
-All firewalls will inspect inbound and outbound traffic while logging all sessions.
-All Firewalls provide SSL Decryption, IDPS and Theat Intelligence.
+Application Layer Firewalls are deployed in front of all assets/infrastructure and inspect inbound and outbound traffic while logging all sessions.
+All Application Layer Firewalls provide TLS Decryption, IDPS and Theat Intelligence-enhanced rules.

 Intrusion Detection and Monitoring

 DDI employs both host-based and network-based detection systems that are monitored and responded to on a 24x7 basis.
-DDI IT is notified immediately upon the detection of any anomalies via mobile phone.
+DDI IT are notified immediately upon the detection of any anomalies.
 Weekly reports are provided to DDI for review.
-Penetration tests are conducted quarterly.

 Malware and Anti-Virus Protection